americanstone/reactive-programming-course/Reactive In Action/Common Problems/task3/task.md

   As great developers, we have to tackle that noisy issue.
-To avoid that insufficient wasting we have to provide adaptation of `BlockingPaymentsHistoryJpaRepository ` using `ReactivePaymentsHistoryJpaRepositoryAdapter` and custom Scheduler service.
+To avoid that insufficient wasting we have to provide adaptation of `BlockingPaymentsHistoryJpaRepository ` using `ReactivePaymentsHistoryJpaRepositoryAdapter` in combination with `Scheduler` or custom `ExecutorService`.

-In turn, you have to care about connections-pool limitations so your application will not overwhelm it by redundant calls.
+In turn, you have to care about connections-pool limitations, so your application will not overwhelm it by redundant calls.